 Manipulation and coercion are unfortunately common in the porn industry, which legally qualifies as sex trafficking.
 Again, there’s no viable way for a consumer to guarantee that the porn they’re watching is truly consensual and free of abuse or coercion.

 As long as there’s a demand for porn—especially porn that is extreme, abusive, or degrading—the porn industry will continue to exploit vulnerable people to meet that demand.

 In the porn industry, there is virtually no way to guarantee that any piece of pornographic content is truly consensual, ethical, or even legal.
 The unfortunate truth is that the porn industry has an extensive history of profiting from nonconsensual content and abuse, even ignoring victims’ pleas to remove abusive content.Virtually every major porn site has had issues with nonconsensual content, abuse, or child sexual abuse material (aka “child porn”).

 That doesn’t even begin to cover all the ways that porn and sex trafficking are connected.

 For more empirical data about how porn fuels violence and is connected to human sex trafficking, click here.

 Why does repping make a difference?

-By now, you might be asking yourself, “But how does simply wearing a tee shirt with a bold phrase actually make an impact on such a massive issue?”
+By now, you might be asking yourself, “But how does simply wearing a tee shirt actually make an impact on such a massive issue?”

 We’re glad you asked!